coronalabs/corona-docs/markdown/api/library/system/getInfo.markdown

 <div class="guide-notebox">
 <div class="notebox-title">Note</div>

-In the Solar2D Simulator, the value returned depends on the skin selected, allowing you to test <nobr>platform-dependent</nobr> logic by changing skins.
+In the CORONA_CORE_PRODUCT Simulator, the value returned depends on the skin selected, allowing you to test <nobr>platform-dependent</nobr> logic by changing skins.

 </div>